Slowing Down: Breaking the Fast Fashion Mindset (and Habit)

 Unfortunately, the fashion industry makes it very easy for those who wear straight sizes to find unique options, and frequently leaves people with larger bodies in the dust to deal with unstylish leftovers.
 For that reason, I don’t recommend the above method simply because you’ll end up spending a lot of time looking at brands that may not offer your size.

 For those on a budget, don’t hesitate to search the brands you find on secondhand outlets that are more size inclusive like ThredUp or Poshmark.
-My guide to secondhand shopping has tips for finding plus size clothing, as well.
+My guide to secondhand shopping has tips exclusively for finding plus size clothing, as well.

 If you enjoyed this article and want to read more about sustainability and style, please consider becoming a free or paid subscriber.